j-euler/adaq-doc/docs/source/tutorial.rst

 This will take some time.

 After the database has finished, we can look more closely at specific defects.
-For example, the silicon vacancy that have the defect id: ``-6977328512552031545``.
+For example, the silicon vacancy that has the defect id: ``-6977328512552031545``.
 To plot the formation energy for this defect, run:

 .. code-block:: console

    $ adaq-database-plot-formation-energy -6977328512552031545

-which produces an formation energy plot like this:
+which produces a formation energy plot like this:

 .. image:: form.png
    :width: 600
    :align: center

-Here one sees that the negative charge (-1) state have spin 1.5.
+Here, one sees that the negative charge (-1) state has spin 1.5.
 To plot the eigenvalues for this charge and spin state, run:

 .. code-block:: console